 - Re-issuance or additional copies of certification documents. - Fees for deferral of study, late payment of tuition fees, or other circumstances in which additional fees may apply.
-Current non-tuition fees are outlined in the Letter of Offer and Student Handbook. - Otherwise course fees (tuition or non-tuition) do not include: - Textbooks and optional materials that may be recommended but not required to complete a course - Stationery such as paper and pens - Overseas Student Health Cover - Airport pick ups - Re-assessment if required - Re-issuance of AQF certification documents. - Campbell Institute cannot guarantee that students will successfully complete the course in which they enrol regardless of whether all fees due have been paid. - Students who are experiencing difficulty in paying their fees are invited to call our office to make alternative arrangements for payment during their period of difficulty. - Debts will be referred to a debt collection agency where fees are more than 40 days past due. - Campbell Institute reserves the right to suspend the provision of training and/or other services until fees are brought up to date.
+Current non-tuition fees are outlined in the Letter of Offer and Student Handbook. - Otherwise course fees (tuition or non-tuition) do not include: - Textbooks and optional materials that may be recommended but not required to complete a course - Stationery such as paper and pens - Overseas Student Health Cover - Airport pick ups - Re-assessment if required - Re-issuance of AQF certification documents. - Campbell Institute cannot guarantee that students will successfully complete the course in which they enrol regardless of whether all fees due have been paid. - Students who are experiencing difficulty in paying their fees are invited to call our office to make alternative arrangements for payment during their period of difficulty. - Campbell Institute reserves the right to suspend the provision of training and/or other services until fees are brought up to date.
 Students with long term outstanding accounts may be withdrawn from their course if payments have not been received and no alternative arrangements for payment have been made. - International students who do not pay their fees will receive two warnings regarding non-payment of fees and thereafter will be reported to DET under student default. - Students who withdraw from a course may seek a refund or a reduction in fees owing by making an application for a refund in writing using the Application for Refund Form.
 The application must include the details and reason for the request.
 Students who have not completed a Withdrawal Form are not eligible for consideration of a refund or reduction in fees. - The refund assessment will be based on reviewing the services provided to the student and the costs incurred by Campbell Institute to provide those services. - The outcome of the refund assessment will be provided in writing to the student's registered address within 28 business days, outlining the decision and reasons for the decision along with any applicable refund or adjustment note.
-Refund decisions can be appealed following our Complaints and Appeals Policy and Procedure. - Students are not entitled to a refund in the following circumstances: - Where a student is refused a visa and the reason for the refusal was because the student did not start the course at the location on the agreed starting day or the student withdrew from the course at that location or the student did not pay the fees due. - Where Campbell Institute terminates the student's enrolment because of a failure to comply with Campbell Institute policies, misbehaviour or unsatisfactory course progress. - A student not achieving the qualification or unit/s in which they enrolled due to exhausting their attempts at assessment, does not entitle the student to a refund.
+Refund decisions can be appealed by following our Complaints and Appeals Policy and Procedure. - Students are not entitled to a refund in the following circumstances: - Where a student is refused a visa and the reason for the refusal was because the student did not start the course at the location on the agreed starting day or the student withdrew from the course at that location or the student did not pay the fees due. - Where Campbell Institute terminates the student's enrolment because of a failure to comply with Campbell Institute policies, misbehaviour or unsatisfactory course progress. - A student not achieving the qualification or unit/s in which they enrolled, exhausting their attempts at assessment, will not be entitled to a refund.